 This kosher apricot chicken recipe is so simple and so good, it will quickly become your family's go-to Shabbat lunch recipe.

-This saucy dish is moist enough to serve the day after it's baked -- perfect for Shabbat -- and so easy to prepare, it also makes a good dinner for busy weeknights.
+It's a saucy dish is moist enough to serve the day after it's baked—perfect for Shabbat—and so easy to prepare.
+It also makes a good dinner for busy weeknights.

 Just mix the marinade in the morning and let the chicken marinate in the fridge all day.
-When you get home from work, pop the dish in the oven, and prep your favorite sides while you wait for the chicken to cook.
+When you get home from work, pop the dish in the oven, and prep your favorite sides or help with homework, do laundry, or any number of things while you wait for the chicken to cook.

 - 2 tablespoons paprika (more or less as needed to cover chicken)